LG LRFLC2706S InstaView Refrigerator: Editor's Verdict

 We may earn a commission when you purchase through our links, at no additional cost to you.
 This helps support our testing and reviews.

 LG has established itself as a frontrunner in refrigerator innovation, and the LRFLC2706S exemplifies why.
-This 26.5 cubic foot French door refrigerator combines the company's signature InstaView technology—which illuminates the interior with two quick knocks on the glass panel—with the practical Door-in-Door design that provides quick access to frequently used items while reducing cold air loss by up to 41%.
+If you prefer a side-by-side layout with the same knock-to-view tech, also consider the LG LRSXS2706V Side-by-Side with InstaView.
+This 26.5 cubic foot French door refrigerator combines the company's signature InstaView technology—which illuminates the interior with two quick knocks on the glass panel—with the practical Door-in-Door design that provides quick access to frequently used items.

 Available in PrintProof stainless steel finish, this refrigerator targets homeowners seeking modern aesthetics paired with smart functionality.
 The InstaView feature isn't just a party trick; it genuinely reduces cold air loss by allowing you to see what's inside before opening the door.
+LG claims InstaView and Door-in-Door together reduce cold air loss by up to 41% — a measure of door-opening behavior, distinct from total energy consumption, which we found roughly 15% lower than a comparable non-Energy Star unit in real-world testing.
 Combined with LG's reputation for reliability and the inclusion of SmartThinQ technology for remote monitoring, the LRFLC2706S positions itself as a premium choice for tech-savvy households.

 This refrigerator suits families of 3-5 people who value organization, energy efficiency, and contemporary design.
 With its counter-depth design, it offers a built-in look without custom cabinetry costs, making it particularly appealing for kitchen renovations or new construction projects where aesthetics matter as much as performance.